New!

 This book is published in a Korean/English edition, with artwork by Hyo Rim:

-I will become one with my foundation. l
+I will become one

-In September 2010, A Thousand Hands of Compassion was awarded the IF Design Award in the “Communication“ field.
+In September 2010, A Thousand Hands of Compassion was awarded the IF Design Award in the “Communication field.
 It turns out this is kind of a big deal in the design world.
 Congradulations to Su-yeon Park, who did the design and layout, and to Hyo Rim, who provided the original artwork.
 They really did a great job.

 (from the foreword)